The Wild Blue: Bombing Ploesti

 Before McGovern had trained, 177 B-24's of the Eighth Airforce carried out one of its most important, if not fully successful missions, bombing the oil refineries in Ploesti, Romania that produced 60% of the oil for the German military.
 Unfortunately, the planes were scattered by too many cumulus clouds and though they lacked cohesion, still faced severe fire from German ground forces and air defenses.
 Though much of the refinery was destroyed, 54 B-24s were lost, nearly one-third of the entire force.
 Though the 8th would continue raids on Ploesti, the loss of so many pilots and crews forced the Air Core to speed up their pilot training to keep pace with the increased number of B-24's being produced.
 This ramp up affected McGovern's training, increasing the pressures and pace, but perhaps not the quality.

 Awarded Distinguished Flying Cross

 As detailed expertly by Ambrose, the B-24 bomber's chief pilot and commander, George McGovern, received the Distinguished Flying Cross for making several difficult landings after returning from his bombing missions in damaged planes.
 On only his second bombing run on December 15, 1944, the windshield of McGovern's B-24 was broken by a piece of flak that might have ended his life, missing him by inches as it passed by his left shoulder, yet he continued on and completed his mission undisturbed.
-McGovern was so relieved to have survived the mission that he kept the flak as a souvenir for years.Ambrose, The Wild Blue, pp. 179–180.
+McGovern was so relieved to have survived the mission that he kept the flak as a souvenir for years.